OSHA

 When an inspector determines that a workplace is not in compliance, OSHA issues a written citation.
 The document lists each violation, the specific standard that was breached, the “reason code,” and the proposed monetary penalty.
 The penalties are divided into four tiers:

 The actual amount is calculated by multiplying the base penalty by a factor that reflects the employer’s prior record, the seriousness of the offense, and whether the employer has a history of non‑compliance.
-To give you an idea, a company that has never been cited before and is correcting a first‑time serious violation will pay the lower end of the range; a company with multiple prior citations will face the upper end.
+Here's one way to look at it: a company that has never been cited before and is correcting a first‑time serious violation will pay the lower end of the range; a company with multiple prior citations will face the upper end.

 How the Citation Process Works